pishi19/EA/runtime/docs/roadmap.md

 ### Phase 12: Administration & Governance
   - Project 12.4: Automated Artefact File Creation & Mutation Syncing

+#### Execution Prompts Log

+- **Prompt [YYYY-MM-DD] (Ash):**
+    ```
+    # cursor:ora:task:12-4-1-batch-artifact-scaffold
+    1. Parse roadmap.md for all tasks in Project 12.4: Automated Artefact File Creation & Mutation Syncing.
+    2. For each planned task without a corresponding artefact file in /runtime/loops/:
+        - Scaffold a canonical artefact markdown file with:
+            - Full frontmatter: uuid, title, program, project, phase, status, tags, owner, created date, etc.
+            - All required markdown sections: Objectives, Tasks, Execution Log, Memory Trace, System Context (parsed from roadmap slice).
+    3. Present owner with a preview UI or prompt to approve, edit, or deselect tasks before creation.
+    4. On approval, create all artefact files, log the action in roadmap.md under Execution Prompts Log, and refresh UI state.
+    5. Each artefact embeds its roadmap and project context for Ora and agentic system view.
+    ```
+    *Intent: Batch scaffold all artefact files for next approved project using system context from roadmap.md, after owner review and approval.
+Ensure every artefact is audit-ready and mutation-enabled.*

+    - Task 12.4.1: System-level automation for artefact file creation
+        - Description: When a new task/project is created via UI or API, system automatically generates the artefact file in `/runtime/loops/` with canonical frontmatter, status, and taxonomy fields.
+    - Task 12.4.2: Bidirectional sync between roadmap.md and artefact files
+        - Description: Ensure all status, field, and mutation changes are instantly reflected in both the roadmap and artefact file, regardless of source.
+    - Task 12.4.3: Orphan detection and remediation
+        - Description: Automated jobs to find and fix orphaned or unsynced artefacts/files.
+    - Task 12.4.4: System integrity & recovery testing
+        - Description: Regular tests and simulations to confirm end-to-end self-healing, with error reporting and rollback.
       - Task 12.4.1: System-level automation for artefact file creation
           - Description: When a new task/project is created via UI or API, system automatically generates the artefact file in `/runtime/loops/` with canonical frontmatter, status, and taxonomy fields.
       - Task 12.4.2: Bidirectional sync between roadmap.md and artefact files